 Where Do Most Emeralds Come From?

-Emeralds can be found all over the world, but the majority of them come from Columbia in South America.
+Emeralds can be found all over the world, but the majority of them come from Colombia in South America.

 One sad day, Tena and Fura lost their immortality and began to age.
 They were heartbroken, not because they were growing older, but because death would eventually separate them from one another.
 Are saw their deep sadness and to keep them from being separated, Are transformed them into two mountains that would remain together for eternity.
 The legend goes on to say that Fura’s tears formed emeralds deep within these mountains and the surrounding areas.

-Between 70-90% of all the emeralds in the world come from Columbia.
-Some of Columbia’s emeralds are badly flawed and end up being used to strengthen alloys in industrial settings.
+Between 70-90% of all the emeralds in the world come from Colombia.
+Some of Colombia’s emeralds are badly flawed and end up being used to strengthen alloys in industrial settings.
 The remaining emeralds enter the jewellery market and bring their unique beauty to engagement rings and other types of jewellery.